gramoli/synchrobench/java/README.md

 performance gain on multi-(/many-)core machines.

 If you use Synchrobench, please cite the companion paper:
 V. Gramoli.
 More than You Ever Wanted to Know about Synchronization.
 PPoPP 2015.
+More information at https://sites.google.com/site/synchrobench/.

 Data structures in Java
 -----------------------